Expert says lab results from PNG Ramu nickel spill 'alarming': report

 A spill at Metallurgical Corp of China (MCC)’s nickel processing plant located in Madang, on the country’s northeastern coast, caused the surrounding ocean to turn red and left a muddy residue on the rocky shoreline, according to locals and photographs of the incident at the time.

 The spill occurred as a result of an operational and administrative failure, a government official said at the time.
 MCC now faces compensation claims and calls from the local governor to close the plant.
-[L5N26V03S]

 Environmental remediation expert Alex Mojon took samples from the bay in September, according to a news report from Papua New Guinea’ EMTV Online.